magento/merchdocs/src/configuration/customers/wishlist.md

 Stores > Settings > [Configuration]({% link stores/configuration.md %}) > [Customers]({% link configuration/customers.md %}) > Wish List

 {:.bs-callout-info}
-A Wishlist allows registered customers to create their own collections of products they want to buy in the future.
-Wishlist can be shared between customers.
+A Wish list allows registered customers to create their own collections of products they want to buy in the future.
+Wish list can be shared between customers.

 ## General Options